 Smith scores twice as Knights defeat Blackhawks

-David Kampf scored a shorthanded goal, and Corey Crawford made 29 saves for eighth-seeded Chicago.
-Theodore gave the Golden Knights a 1-0 lead with a wrist shot from the top of the right circle at 7:22 of the second.
+David Kampf scored a short-handed goal, and Corey Crawford made 30 saves for eighth-seeded Chicago.
+Theodore gave the Golden Knights a 1-0 lead with a wrist shot from the top of the right circle at 7:22 of the second period.

 Carrier made it 2-0 at 9:39, pushing the puck across the goal line following a shot by linemate Ryan Reaves.
 The Blackhawks challenged for offsides, but the goal was confirmed.